-It’s official, we have been in business serving your needs for a whopping thirty years… It continues to be an incredible ride, and couldn’t be possible without you!
+It’s official, we have been in business serving your needs for a whopping thirty-five years… It continues to be an incredible ride, and couldn’t be possible without you!
 Be sure to also check out the SpydurBlog for a brief chronicle on how Spydur Technologies was established way back in 1986, and has grown over the years to service you better!

 Spydur Technologies began its life in Voice Processing as Voice Mail Inc (VMI), and started out as the #1 support and product development organization for the Genesis Cindi (one of the big three at the time).
 We are the ones who developed the first loop-back technology for integrating the Harris 1200 with the Genesis Cindi.
 Within 6 months, every major voice mail manufacturer in the industry would adopt Voice Mail, Inc’s loop-back integration solution.
 This was in the early days of proprietary $100k+ Voice Mail machines, as we quickly transitioned and saw the benefit of open architecture hardware.